Space CLI: Manage Flashcards with AI in Your Terminal

 # space-cli 0.1.0

 Space CLI finds your database automatically.
-On macOS it lives in ~/Library/Containers/app.getspace.space/, on Linux in ~/.config/app.getspace.space/.
-For more details and troubleshooting, see the CLI page.
+Paths and troubleshooting live on the CLI page.

 Custom database path